LEskargot/portfolio/content/home/experience.md

   description = """
 Clinical :
 Pre-travel advice and vaccination

-Post-travel outpatient clinic
+Post-travel outpatient clinic\

-Intra-hospital consultations in Tropical Medicine
+Intra-hospital consultations in Tropical Medicine\

-On-call physician for an e-mail based telemedicine service for travellers.
+On-call physician for an e-mail based telemedicine service for travellers

 Research :
 Development of a clinical decision support algorithm in general medicine focused on the management